-“We see the whole spectrum of wounds,” said Dr. Michael Caldwell, a wound surgeon at Marshfield Clinic and the director of the Clinic’s new Center for Hyperbaric Medicine and Tissue Repair, open May 2018.
+“We see the whole spectrum of wounds,” said Dr. Michael Caldwell, a wound surgeon at Marshfield Clinic Health System and the director of the Health System’s Center for Hyperbaric Medicine and Tissue Repair.
 “We treat any wound that is persistent beyond six weeks after its beginning.”

 Wounds that don’t heal put patients at risk for limb loss, body tissue loss and worsening infections that could lead to death.

 A proactive approach to wound treatment

-Marshfield Clinic’s approach to chronic wounds is to treat the underlying cause that is making the wound persistent and aggressively close the wound through advanced techniques including surgical closure.
+Marshfield Clinic Health System’s approach to chronic wounds is to treat the underlying cause that is making the wound persistent and aggressively close the wound through advanced techniques including surgical closure.